Individual Therapy

 What is individual therapy?

-Individual therapy is one-on-one counseling for problems ranging from difficulties which are normal to young adult development (e.g., adjustment to the university setting) to more serious problems associated with acute or long-standing psychological disturbances.
-Counseling services are oriented toward short-term interventions designed to help you develop self-reliance and to succeed in your role as students.
-The most typical course of therapy is one session (25% of students coming in), and over half of students finish their therapy at four sessions.
-You may be seen up to seven sessions before completing your course of therapy or transitioning to another treatment.
+Individual therapy is one-on-one counseling for problems ranging from difficulties that are normal to young adult development (e.g., adjustment to the university setting) to more serious problems associated with acute or long-standing psychological disturbances.
+Counseling services are oriented toward short-term interventions designed to help you develop self-reliance and succeed in your role as a student.
+Most students finish their course of therapy in four or fewer sessions, but you may be seen up to seven sessions per academic year.
+If you require more sessions after that, you can work with our case managers to find resources in the community or consider other therapy modalities in CAPS.

 How do I access individual therapy?

-You must be a full-time, day-time student (enrolled for 9 or more semester hours).
-Complete the paperwork here, then call 801.422.3035 or come to 1500 WSC to be put in the queue for individual therapy.
+You must be a three-quarter time, day-time student (enrolled for 9 or more semester hours during the Fall/Winter semesters).
+Complete the paperwork here, then call 801-422-3035 or come to 1500 WSC to be put in the queue for individual therapy.
 You will then be contacted by CAPS when an appointment becomes available.

 What should I expect for my first visit?